gsanou/argo/README.md

 ----

 # Summary
 This document contains the guidelines for recognising and repairing OWL 2 profile violations.
 The purpose is to determine through community discussion what constitutes a profile violation (definition), how to recognise it (recognition) and whether there should be an automated repair strategy (repair).
-One part of the definition of ARGO is to properly group the violations, which is also up for discussion.
+One part of the definition of ARGO is to properly group the violations, which is also up for community discussion.
+The basic grouping, using the four main OWL 2 profiles (DL, EL, RL, QL) and general OWL 2 violations, serves to better localise the violations for those interested in one particular profile.
+It should be noted that, in order to be valid EL, RL and QL, the ontology needs to be valid OWL 2 DL.
+In order to be valid OWL 2 DL, the ontology needs to be valid OWL 2.
 We are working closely with the developers of the OWL API in order to provide a consistent and community-accredited implementation of the guidelines.

 # Basic definitions